Student Education

 Secondary schools

-Owl Farm hosts students from other schools including 300 Yr 10 students from Cambridge High School every year and Yr 11 Ag/Geo students from high schools across Waikato and BOP for “Dairy Sustainability in Action” workshops in conjunction with Lincoln University.
-If you are interested in attending the Dairy Sustainability in Action workshops, or wish to provide a hands-on learning experience for your students to support class curriculum, contact Demonstration Manager Jo Sheridan enquiries@owlfarm.nz to arrange a visit.
+Owl Farm hosts students from other schools including 300 Year 10 students from Cambridge High School every year and Year 11 Ag/Geo students from high schools across Waikato and BoP for “Dairy Sustainability in Action” workshops in conjunction with Lincoln University.
+If you are interested in attending the Dairy Sustainability in Action workshops, or wish to provide a hands-on learning experience for your students to support the class curriculum, contact Demonstration Manager Jo Sheridan enquiries@owlfarm.nz to arrange a visit.

 Primary schools